 It’s the largest country in Oceania by far.
 Technically it is so large that it doesn’t even qualify as an island, it is a continental landmass.

 The vast majority of its population live in coastal cities like Sydney in the east and Perth in the west, and with good reason: the Australian Outback is one of the world’s driest and hottest regions.
 Along with extreme climate and geography, Australia is known for its spectacular—and often deadly—wildlife.

 The largest country in South America at over 8.51 million square kilometers, Brazil plays home to much of the world’s largest rainforest, the Amazon.
-The Amazon is so dense and vast that explorers and scientists have found human civilizations within—small tribes—that had never made contact with the outside world.
-Even still, these same experts believe there may be more undiscovered tribes living there unfound still.
+The Amazon is so dense and vast that explorers and scientists have found human civilizations that had never made contact with the outside world.

 Brazil also has a lengthy Atlantic coastline on the eastern side, which stretches approximately 8,000 km.
-Most of its major cities, including Rio de Janeiro and São Paulo, were built along this coastline, detouring the thick Amazon jungle.
+Most of its major cities, including Rio de Janeiro and São Paulo exist near the coastline.

 China, the United States of America, and Canada each occupy just under seven percent of the globe’s surface.
 Of these three, China is the smallest—just barely—at approximately 9.6 million square kilometers.
 It shares a border with 14 different countries, including Afghanistan to the east, Russia to the north, and Vietnam to the south.